-The company is subject to prudential regulation prescribed in the Private Health Insurance Act 2007.
+The company is subject to prudential regulation The company is subject to prudential regulation prescribed in the Private Health Insurance Act 2007.
 The prudential regulation includes solvency and capital adequacy requirements that are designed to protect the long-term viability of the company and the best interest of contributors.
-From 1 July 2015 responsibility for the prudential supervision of private health insurers transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).